 - In boys, the testicles are usually undescended

 - A wide, long posterior urethra

-- The kidneys are often dilated with extra urine (hydronephrosis).
-The kidney tissue may be poorly developed (dysplasia)
+- The kidneys are often dilated with extra urine (hydronephrosis) and the kidney tissue may be poorly developed (dysplasia)

-- The ureters are often dilated and tortuous (twisted), leading to a megaureter.
-Vesicoureteral reflux (urine backing up into the kidney) may be present.
+- The ureters are often dilated and tortuous (twisted), leading to a megaureter and vesicoureteral reflux (urine backing up into the kidney) may be present

 - Renal bladder ultrasound (RBUS): This procedure uses sound waves to outline the kidneys and bladder.
 It will enable us to see if any hydronephrosis is present and how large the bladder is.